KajetanBilinski/PKS/README.md

 # PKS-ASP.NET-Core-DF

-It is an application that enables service of PKS lines (Car Transport Company) .
+An application that enables service of PKS lines (Car Transport Company) .
 It is a tool designed to effectively manage various aspects of the transport business, including vehicles, seating patterns, passengers, seat tickets, coach routes and stations in between.

 ## Features